marnedo/ppgcourse2024/docker.instructions.md

 https://docs.docker.com/get-docker/

-> remember to use ‘sudo’ for administrative commands if you are not logged in as root in your computer
+> Remember that you may need to use ‘sudo’ for administrative commands if you are not logged in as root in your computer.

 ---

 ### 2. Get the docker image from our Docker Hub repository (you may need to prepend ‘sudo’ before any docker command):

-We have built and tested our image primarily on Ubuntu Linux as Host OS.
+The image has been primarily tested on Ubuntu Linux as Host OS.

 `docker pull ppgcourseub/ppg2024:2406-r01`